pauloesampaio/pauloesampaio.github.io/_posts/2021-01-19-image_similarity_search.md

 {% include repo_card.html %}

-In the [multitask classification post](https://pauloesampaio.github.io/posts/2020-12-31-multitask_learning/) I mentioned how it should help the embedding, since the model takes into account all tasks and therefore would generate a more holistic representation.
+In the [multitask classification post](https://pauloesampaio.github.io/posts/2020-12-31-multitask_learning/) I mentioned how it should help the embedding, since the model takes into account all tasks and therefore would generate a more holistic vector representation of the image.
 That's exactly what we will test today.
 The model we trained is capable of detecting finish type, neckline and sleeve length.
-My vector space should represent well enough this features so if I have a vector of a striped long sleeved crew neckline dress, the nearest vectors should also be products of the same type.
-We'll build the small app on the screenshot below to execute this query:
+So if I have a vector of a striped long sleeved crew neckline dress on this space, the nearest vectors should also be products of the same type.
+We'll build the small app on the screenshot below to execute this sort queries:

 <figure style="width: 50%"  class="align-center">
 <img src="{{ page.s3_bucket }}/app.jpg" alt="">